What is Bond Refunding?

 Explanation

-In corporate finance, bond refunding refers to the process wherein the bond issuer retires some of its outstanding high-interest-rate bonds (callable) and replaces them with low-interest rate new bonds.
-Basically, issuers with significant debt loads have an incentive to issue new bonds at a favourable term as it reduces their financing costs with cheaper debt.
+In corporate finance, bond refunding refers to the process wherein the bond issuer retires some of its outstanding high-interest-rate bonds (callable) and replaces them with low-interest-rate new bonds.
+Issuers with significant debt loads are incentivized to issue new bonds at favorable terms as it reduces their financing costs with cheaper debt.

 How Does Bond Refunding Work?

-In the fixed income market, there is always a chance that the interest rates will change.
-In case of a low-interest-rate environment, if the market interest rate falls below the coupon rate offered on the outstanding bonds, then the issuers tend to pay off the old bonds and refinance them at a lower interest rate prevailing in the market.
-The proceeds from the newly issued bonds are used to pay off the principal and interest obligations of the old bonds.
+In the fixed-income market, there is always a chance that the interest rates will change.
+In the case of a low-interest-rate environment, if the market interest rate falls below the coupon rate offered on the outstanding bonds, then the issuers tend to pay off the old bonds and refinance them at a lower interest rate prevailing in the market.
+The company uses the proceeds from the newly issued bonds to pay off the principal and interest obligations of the old bonds.

 Example of Bond Refunding

-Let us take the example of SDF Inc. that has $50 million capital raised in the form of an 8% bond that will mature in the next 10 years.
-These are callable bonds, and the call premium is 2% of the par value.
-Currently, the market interest rates have gone down significantly, and SDF Inc. is able to raise new 10-year bonds at a 4% coupon rate.
-First, determine the cost incurred in year 0 and the annual savings thereafter due to bond refunding, given that flotation costs of the new bond issue are $100,000.
+Let us take the example of SDF Inc., which has $50 million in capital raised as an 8% bond that will mature in the next 10 years.
+These are callable bonds; the call premium is 2% of the par value.
+The market interest rates have decreased significantly, and SDF Inc. can raise new 10-year bonds at a 4% coupon rate.
+First, determine the cost incurred in year 0 and the annual savings thereafter due to bond refunding, given that the flotation costs of the new bond issue are $100,000.

 Solution: